muratk5n/thirdwave/en/README.md

 ---

 I calculated Nodstream 2 to be at 1 GW capacity.
-That's good but its not like it can turn everything upside down.
+That's one nuclear plant, that's it, nothing that can turn everything upside down.
 NS2's significance was more symbolic than in substance.
 It bypasses Ukraine so there was a message there.
 Plus the pipeline is new, its shutting down would not harming existing gas transportation, only future new transportation.
 NS2 was mostly a bellweather for Germany's stance toward Russia.